PrithivirajDamodaran/Parrot_Paraphraser/README.md

  - **Paraphrase useful for augmenting**: what are the round trip flights between indianapolis and orlando for the 27th
  - **Paraphrase not-so-useful for augmenting**: what are the round trip flights between chicago and orlando for the 27th.

-## Dataset for paraphrase model

-The paraphrase generation model prithivida/parrot_paraphraser_on_T5 has been fine tuned on the following datasets.

- - MSRP Paraphrase
- - Google PAWS
- - ParaNMT
- - Quora question pairs.
- - SNIPS Alexa commands
- - MSRP Frames

 ## Power of Augmentation - Metrics and Comparison